Top 10 Cancer Fighting Supplements: Evidence Based Literature Review (2025)

 The cancers for which the most human data are available are colorectal, breast, prostate, and pancreatic cancer.
 Numerous epidemiologic studies have shown that higher intake or blood levels of vitamin D are associated with a reduced risk of colorectal cancer (R).
 In contrast, the Women’s Health Initiative randomized trial found that healthy women who took vitamin D and calcium supplements for an average of 7 years did not have a reduced incidence of colorectal cancer (NEJM 2006).
 Some scientists have pointed out that the relatively low level of vitamin D supplementation (10 μg, or 400 IU, once a day), the ability of participants to take additional vitamin D on their own, and the short duration of participant follow-up in this trial might explain why no reduction in colorectal cancer risk was found.

-According to BreastCancer.org, research suggests that certain cancers such as breast cancer,
+According to BreastCancer.org, research suggests that certain cancers such as breast cancer, can have a higher risk of occurring when the body has low levels of vitamin D.

 Although the role of vitamin D in cancer